Python objects

 x = [1, 2, [3, 4]]

-# copies the two first integers as
+# copies the two first integers

-# well as the list
+# as well as the list

-y = deepcopy(x)
+x_copy = deepcopy(x)

 x[2].append(5)

-Defining our own objects
+Defining our own classes

 class Animal: